 Top Shelf expanded CD released to Japan

-Laura Ainsworth’s 2017 best-of album Top Shelf was released on CD September 15, 2021, as a Japanese import with distribution by Ratspack Records.
+Laura Ainsworth’s 2017 best-of album Top Shelf has been released on CD September 15, 2021, as a Japanese import with distribution by Ratspack Records.
 The CD edition features an expanded and revamped track lineup with six extra tracks, including the previously unreleased song “You’d Be Surprised” (an outtake from the Necessary Evil sessions).
 It also features a warm, vinyl-like remaster courtesy of Grammy-nominated engineer Jessica Thompson, best known for her work on Erroll Garner’sThe Complete Concert by the Sea (2015) reissue.
 The album is a “mini-LP CD” that looks like a miniature version of the 2017 Top Shelf LP, and includes a 16-page booklet with detailed liner notes.
 This is an excellent “point of entry” for people new to Laura’s music, as well as an opportunity for longtime fans to hear Laura’s music in a new way.

 The CD is available on Laura’s Bandwear site to international (non-Japanese) purchasers.

 Also released to Japan September 15—This is Vintage Now Vol. 2: Happiness is a Way of Life featuring Laura’s “An Occasional Man”

 Laura Ainsworth’s “An Occasional Man” was chosen as Track One on This is Vintage Now Vol. 2: Happiness is a Way of Life, a compilation of authentic “Vintage Music” recorded between 2007 and 2017 that sounds as if it walked right out of the 1950s-60s.
 Other featured artists include jazz singer Sue Raney, bossa nova singer Talya Ferro (Walter Wanderley Group), and exotica performer Robert Drasnin.